5 min read

 Similarly, a child raised in a home where open communication isn’t encouraged might learn to keep their thoughts and feelings to themselves.

-Later in life, when a friend, partner, or child asks why they seem sad, their automatic response might be “nothing” — not because they don’t feel anything, but because they’ve been conditioned to hide it.
+Later in life, when a friend, partner, or child asks why they seem sad, their automatic response might be “nothing” — not because they don’t feel anything, but because they’ve been conditioned to hide their thoughts and feelings.

 Generational Patterns in a Modern World